resourcepool/rainstorm/CONRIBUTING.md

 ## Git branch naming

-* Use lowercase separated by underscore
+* Use lowercase separated by dashes
-* Use your initials at the begining of your personal branch : `rs_my_branch`
+* Use your initials at the begining of your personal branch : `rs-my-branch`

 ## Git commit message